These are the psychological and social factors that influence your team's outcomes.

 Teams are an essential part of business success and the amount of work done in teams is on the rise.
-Deloitte’s 2019 Global Human Capital Trends survey highlights this trend with 31% of respondents indicating that “most” or “almost all” work is done in teams and 53% indicating that shifting to a team-based model is improving performance.
-But building and maintaining an effective, high performing team isn’t easy.
+Deloitte’s 2019 Global Human Capital Trends Deloitte’s Trends survey highlights this trend with 31% of respondents indicating that “most” or “almost all” work is done in teams and 53% indicating that shifting to a team-based model is improving performance.
+But building and maintaining and effective, high performing teams isn’t easy.

 Cohesion and Performance

 Team dynamics are complex, and much goes into making and sustaining a healthy team.
 Cohesion is one of these factors.
 There are two types of cohesion: social cohesion which includes members’ affinity to one another and to the group, bonds of trust and caring, and a sense of psychological safety and task cohesion—the group’s dedication to common goals and tasks.
 Together, they make up a team’s “stickiness.”
 The strength of a team’s cohesion depends on the degree to which members commit to one another, to the team as a whole, and to the work at hand.
 Research has shown a positive relationship between cohesion and performance; they are interrelated and symbiotic.
 Cohesive teams work better together and produce better results; teams that produce better results work better together and become more cohesive.
 And that makes sense.
 A team that is not aligned and connected will certainly struggle to perform at its best.